 Note that invited students are not officially accepted into the Bridge to Clemson program until they have paid an advance payment to reserve their space.
-Since spaces in this very popular program are limited, students are urged to submit their interest and reserve their space as early as possible.
+Since spaces in this very popular program are limited, students are urged to submit their interest and reserve their space as early as possible as the program fills on a first-come, first-serve basis.
 Enrollment forms with advance payments will be accepted until March 31 or until the program is full (whichever date comes first).

 What are the Bridge program academic requirements?

 Bridge students are required to earn a minimum of 30 transferable semester credit hours and a 2.5 grade point average during their freshman year at TCTC.
+All transferable courses must have an earned grade of "C" or better.
 Only those course credit hours and GPA earned at TCTC after high school graduation will count towards satisfying the Bridge academic requirements.

 Which TCTC courses count toward completing the 30-hour requirement?

 Successful completion of courses designated as transferrable on Clemson's Transfer Course Equivalency List (TCEL), as well as MAT 101 and MAT 102, will count toward the 30-hour requirement.
 A list of courses that transfer to Clemson and count towards satisfying Bridge academic requirements is provided to students during Bridge orientation.
 Refer to your Bridge Advising Guide, which you can access here by academic year.